This is the Airbnb Logo and the history of the company

 The Role that the Airbnb Logo has Played in the Company’s Success

-For Airbnb, the importance of creating awareness about their brand was especially critical given the fact that Airbnb was essentially creating a brand new industry.
+For Airbnb, the importance of creating awareness about their brand was especially critical, given the fact that Airbnb was essentially creating a brand new industry.
 Successfully creating a brand new industry means that you will need to educate customers about the industry you are creating and why they need your new services, and this requires a larger degree of brand awareness and publicity.

-Airbnb took a multi-faceted approach to raising awareness about their brand that was largely centered around digital advertising – and the company’s well-designed logo has served as a cornerstone for their digital advertising efforts.
+Airbnb took a multi-faceted approach to raise awareness about their brand that was primarily centered around digital advertising – and the company’s well-designed logo has served as a cornerstone for their digital advertising efforts.
 Thanks in no small part to the recognizability of their logo design, Airbnb was able to quickly grow the level of online interest and awareness necessary to springboard the launch of an all-new industry.

-The History of the Airbnb Logo
+The Airbnb Logo

 A lot has changed about Airbnb over the years, and their logo design is no exception.
-Originally, the Airbnb logo was simply the text “AirBed and Breakfast” in red and blue bubble letters.
-When the name of the company was changed from AirBed and Breakfast to Airbnb, the logo changed as well to a design that spelled out “Airbnb” in slightly fancier and more stylized font.
+Initially, the Airbnb logo was simply the text “AirBed and Breakfast” in red and blue bubble letters.
+When the name of the company was changed from AirBed and Breakfast to Airbnb, the logo changed as well to a design that spelled out “Airbnb” in a slightly fancier and more stylized font.
 Finally, in 2014 the Airbnb logo was updated to the design we now know today – a design that features a unique and recognizable symbol alongside the name of the company.

-Since 2014, this is the design that Airbnb has used across their website, social media platforms, and online advertising efforts to represent the company and create a symbol that the world has come to associate with the Airbnb brand.
+Since 2014, this is the design that Airbnb has used across its website, social media platforms, and online advertising efforts to represent the company and create a symbol that the world has come to associate with the Airbnb brand.

 Design Elements of the Airbnb Logo